 Kevin T. Cauley

-Over the years, Kevin has consistently been recognized in the legal community for his superior work and client representation including being selected for inclusion in the San Diego Super Lawyers in the Construction Litigation category for the last 5 years running.
-He is also an active member and regular speaker for several construction related associations including the Associated General Contractors of America, Associated Builders and Contractors and the San Diego Chapter of American Sub-Contractors Association.
+Over the years, Kevin has consistently been recognized in the legal community for his superior work and client representation including being selected for inclusion in the San Diego Super Lawyers in the Construction Litigation category.
+He is also an active member and regular speaker for several construction related associations including the Associated General Contractors of America, Associated Builders and Contractors and the San Diego Chapter of Associated Subcontractors Alliance.
+Kevin is also a member of the board of directors and general counsel for the San Diego Chapter of Associated Subcontractors Alliance.

-An avid sports fan, Kevin can often be found cheering on the Padres and the Chargers and, of course, his alma mater, U-Mass.
+An avid sports fan, Kevin can often be found cheering on the Padres and his alma mater, U-Mass.

 On February 13, 2019, the Associated Subcontractors Alliance will host their Annual Legal Update and Member Showcase, an information packed review of new and noteworthy employment and labor laws and regulations that affect those in the construction industry.
 Schwartz Semerdjian attorneys Kevin Cauley, Kristen Bush, and Sierra Palmer will present on various topics, including new requirements for competitive bidding on public projects, CSLB reporting requirements, employer communications about prospective employers, requirements for mandatory sexual harassment training and OSHA reporting.1.31.19